Last Updated on February 20, 2020

 EMF Pregnancy Risk Findings

-In March of 2016, one study showed EMF exposure to the offspring in a rat’s womb, produced a lower egg count in the offspring.
+In March of 2016, one study showed EMF exposure in a rat’s womb produced a lower egg count in the offspring.
 Follicle count results revealed a statistically significant decrease in primordial and tertiary follicle numbers in the exposed group.

 Another study in 2015 monitored a group of pregnant rats divided into two groups: control, sham and EMF-exposed.
 The second group was exposed to 900-MHz for 1 hour per day during day 13 – 21 of the pregnancy.
 The scientist discovered that the total number of Purkinje cells, found in the cortex of the cerebellum which play a fundamental role in controlling motor movement, were lower in the group exposed to EMF in the womb than the controlled group.